 - Add a few tablespoons of milk, usually around 3, to thin the mixture to what Jamie Oliver calls “spoonable” consistency.

 - Arrange the cupcake cases in the tray and spoon equal amounts of batter into each case.

 - Leave in the oven for approx. 20 mins or until toothpick comes out clean.

 - Cream the butter on its own, using an electric whisk, until smooth and pale.

 - Add the Bounty spread and mix well.

-You could add icing sugar to soften the frosting further, but the Bounty spread is sweet enough, in my opinion.
+You could add icing sugar to soften the frosting further, but in my opinion the Bounty spread is sweet enough.